-A. AIM Background Correction
+A. Vocus "B" AIM CI-TOF-MS Background Correction

-An empirical background correction has been applied to all hydrogen cyanide (HCN) data to account for nonphysical discontinuities in mean HCN concentrations between different deployments.
+An empirical background correction has been applied to all hydrogen cyanide (HCN) data collected prior to January 22, 2025, to account for nonphysical discontinuities in mean HCN concentrations between different deployments.
 The background concentration is computed as the 5th percentile of the data from a given deployment.
 This background is then subtracted from all HCN data for that deployment and the data are then QC'ed as normal.
-Therefore, the reported HCN concentrations should be interpreted as enhancements above a background concentration, rather than absolute concentration measurements.
+Therefore, the reported HCN concentrations prior to January 22, 2025 should be interpreted as enhancements above a background concentration, rather than absolute concentration measurements.